One-Shot Generative Flows: Existence and Obstructions: Introduction

 \section{Introduction}

-Sampling from complex probability distributions is central to probabilistic inference and modern generative modelling.
-A recent line of work establishes \emph{dynamic measure transport} as a unifying paradigm: First, construct a stochastic process $(X_t)_{t\in[0,1]}$ designed to have marginals that interpolate a source distribution $P_0$ at $t=0$ and a target distribution $P_1$ at $t=1$.
+Sampling from challenging probability distributions is central to probabilistic inference and modern generative modelling.
+A recent line of work establishes \emph{dynamic measure transport} as a unifying paradigm: First, construct a stochastic process $(X_t)_{t\in[0,1]}$ with marginals that interpolate a source distribution $P_0$ at $t=0$ and a target distribution $P_1$ at $t=1$.
 Then, estimate the \emph{conditional velocity}